ballerina-lang/connectors/twitterConnector/README.txt

 Description
 ===========
-This is a sample Twitter connector.
+The Twitter connector allows you to access the Twitter REST API.
 And the actions are being invoked with a ballerina main function.

 Prerequisites
 =============